sailpoint-oss/golang-sdk/api_beta/docs/Methods/EntitlementsAPI.md

 ### Responses
 Code | Description  | Data Type
 ------------- | ------------- | -------------
-202 | Load Entitlements Task | LoadEntitlementTask
+202 | Aggregate Entitlements Task | LoadEntitlementTask
 400 | Client Error - Returned if the request body is invalid. | ErrorResponseDto 401 | Unauthorized - Returned if there is no authorization header, or if the JWT token is expired. | ListAccessProfiles401Response
 403 | Forbidden - Returned if the user you are running as, doesn&#39;t have access to this end-point. | ErrorResponseDto